outdreamer/build-a-cure/docs/tasks/examples.md

     - can probably be adjacently derived from subatomic particle interactions, which implement the core objects of interfaces like cause & potential

-## efficiencies from missing components
+## solution of efficiencies gained from missing components
     - some functions are generated more quickly without a component, bc of the needs that the lack generates, which focuses generative processes on building alternate functions to fill the gap
     - this can be used as a way to predict what tasks the optimized network with missing components would be relatively good at
     - missing component metadata